sarahnator/python-checkin/README.md

  * [X] User can see progress of requests through progress bars and outputs to the terminal.
  * [X] Secure MFP credential storage in system keyring.
  * [ ] Enable data retrieval from Garmin API
- * [ ] NUMPY / PANDAS stuff!
+ * [ ] NUMPY and PANDAS!
  * [ ] python interpreter for faster execution
- * [ ] Prompt user for / handle storage of credentials for necessary APIs (populate an empty credentials file)
+ * [ ] Prompting / storage of credentials for necessary APIs (populate an empty credentials file)

-## Status
+## Note
-Currently this project is not configured for use by the general public.
 This project is intended for use by members of Gifted Performance, as the program is designed to work specifically with spreadsheets of GP clients.
-Setup instructions/configuration below are incomplete as of yet.
+Setup instructions/configuration below are in progress.

 ## Demo
-Well that sucks, apparently the demo vid is too big to attach in md.
+Well that sucks, apparently the demo vid is too big to attach in markdown.
 See the demo folder.
 ![](demo/shortDemo.mp4)
 [description](demo/shortDemo.md)

-## Configuration - needs updating
+## Configuration
 * Gspread: Create credentials [here](https://gspread.readthedocs.io/en/latest/oauth2.html), follow the setup instructions detailed in [this post](https://www.twilio.com/blog/2017/02/an-easy-way-to-read-and-write-to-a-google-spreadsheet-in-python.html)
 * Fitbit: Register personal application [here](https://dev.fitbit.com/apps/new), following these [instructions](https://towardsdatascience.com/collect-your-own-fitbit-data-with-python-ff145fa10873)
     * To configure the application to avoid webbrowser redirection for verification,  on the dev.fitbit page, go to MANAGE MY APPS > OAuth2.0 tutorial page.
 Under Flow Type, select Authorization Code Flow and fill in the form fields below.
 Store the Access Token and Refresh Token.